 Fee: Generally $4,200** but may vary in cost depending on the case’s complexity and extensiveness of medical history and related record review.

-*Fee for psychoeducational and neuropsychological evaluations conducted by our senior neuropsychologist, Dr. Judith Migoya, is $4500.
-Cases involving extensive medical record review may incur additional charge.
+**Fee for psychoeducational and neuropsychological evaluations involving senior psychologists/practice owners, Dr. Judith Migoya and Dr. Samantha Carella, is $4500.
+Cases involving extensive medical record review may incur an additional charge.

 These fees do not apply to forensic evaluations.
 Please contact us to discuss fees if the evaluation you need is related to a forensic case.